mrschick/ChessGame-2023/README.md

 We implemented the projected Java and the javafx library for the Graphical User Interface.
 All the chess piece clasess  <br>
 implement the interface "Piece.java".
 This allows for generic return types and generic parameters to be used in methods.<br>
 The Sqaure.java class is used to create chess board squares that can contain chess pieces or can be empty.
 The Board    <br>
 class uses these square objects to create a functioning 2D chess board.

+#### Third Party Libraries:
+* org.junit.jupiter:junit-jupiter-api (Version: 5.7.1)
+* org.junit.jupiter:junit-jupiter-engine (Version: 5.7.1
+* org.apache.maven.plugins:maven-compiler-plugin (Version: 3.8.1)
+* org.apache.maven.plugins:maven-resources-plugin (Version: 3.2.0)
+* org.apache.maven.plugins:maven-surefire-plugin (Version: 3.0.0)

 #### Programming Techniques Used:
 We used the following techniques while developing our project: